Google Antigravity + WHMCS MCP Server

 Antigravity agents can autonomously pull MX Metrics data, analyze revenue trends, flag anomalies, and generate reports.
 Set up a background task: "Analyze MRR trends and flag any product with declining revenue."

-Agents can query MX Proposals data to track your sales pipeline.
+Learn about MX Metrics →Agents can query MX Proposals data to track your sales pipeline.
 Ask an agent to "Review all pending proposals, identify stale ones over 14 days, and draft follow-up emails."

-Learn about MX Proposals →
+Learn about MX Proposals →How your data flows

 AI processing goes through Google (Gemini) or your chosen model provider (Anthropic, OpenAI).
 Your WHMCS data stays on your server.
 Only MCP responses travel to the cloud for AI processing.
 The model provider depends on which model you select in the session.